 Investing in an Independent School Education

 Paying for a fantastic independent school education can be a difficult decision.
 It is a significant investment, yet an investment in the future.
-As the only college preparatory, independent school in Tallahassee, we feel a responsability to provide a best-in-class 21st Century Independent School education.
+As the only college preparatory, independent school in Tallahassee, we feel a responsibility to provide a best-in-class 21st Century Independent School education.
 Best practices require us to think creatively about infusing 21st Century skills in our Liberal Arts education and ensure our people, programs, and resources are aligned accordingly.
 We have been putting these changes in place over the last few years through movement in our curriculum to bring more hands-on learning, application of skills, and stronger ties to talent in Tallahassee through community partnerships.
 We have increased fourfold college counseling, as well as expanded support for different learning styles, and created meaningful character education programming.

 Many families find immeasurable value in the Maclay School educational experience and the way in which we work in each grade level to not only make great learners but also great people.